The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 But numbers don’t tell the whole story.
 Harvard offers two distinct tracks (Pathways and HST), countless research opportunities, and a strong emphasis on leadership and service.
 It’s a top choice for medical students looking to combine clinical excellence with innovation and global impact.

-Class Profile – Harvard Medical School (Class of 2028)
+Class Profile – Harvard Medical School (Entering Class of 2025)

 For more information on the class profile, see Harvard Medical School’s official report.